-Recordation: In fiscal 2023 the Office recorded 16,592 documents containing titles of 1,165,653 works, including 5,875 documents and 568,618 titles of works through the new self-service portal.2 Our online recordation pilot, launched in April 2020, has significantly shortened processing times, with the average from electronic submission to generation of the public record now measured in weeks rather than months.
-On August 1, 2022, we opened the pilot to all members of the public, and have seen an increase in users to over 80% of all recordations.
-And while the pandemic caused some delays that resulted in longer processing times for paper recordations, we have cut down those times as well.3
+service portal.
+Our online recordation pilot, launched in April 2020, has significantly shortened processing times, with the average from electronic submission to generation of the public record now measured in weeks rather than months.
+On August 1, 2022, we opened the pilot to all members of the public and have seen an increase in users to over 80% of all recordations.
+And while the pandemic caused some delays that resulted in longer processing times for paper recordations, we have cut down those times as well.

 Public Records: The Office is the custodian of many kinds of records related to registration and recordation.
 We are working to make these records, many going back more than a hundred years, available online.
-In fiscal 2023, we continued development of the Copyright Public Records System (CPRS) (which includes both recordation and registration records, and hosted 104,095 unique visitors.
+In fiscal 2023, we continued development of the Copyright Public Records System (CPRS) (which includes both recordation and registration records) and hosted 104,095 unique visitors.
 The CPRS has expanded online access and research options by adding 1,143,779 card catalog records.
 Furthermore, in 2023 we completed the consolidation of offsite materials from three separate warehouses into our new storage facility in Cabin Branch, Maryland.
-In February 2024, the facility dedicated the Marybeth Peters Copyright Archive, in honor of the eleventh Register of Copyrights.
+In February 2024, the facility was dedicated as the Marybeth Peters Copyright Archive, in honor of the eleventh Register of Copyrights.

-Licensing: The Office maintained our effective stewardship of over \$1.6 billion in statutory licensing revenues as of the end of fiscal 2023.4 For the sixth consecutive year, we received an unmodified or "clean" audit opinion of the fiscal 2022 statutory licensing fiduciary asset financial statements.
+Licensing: The Office maintained our effective stewardship of over \$1.6 billion in statutory licensing revenues as of the end of fiscal 2023.
+For the sixth consecutive year, we received an unmodified or "clean" audit opinion of the fiscal 2022 statutory licensing fiduciary asset financial statements.